The dimensions of a typical “archive box” will vary a little between repositories but is usually around 405 x 305 x 80mm.

 Records produced by individuals, families, businesses or organisations during their existence.
 Archives come in a huge variety of formats- from parchment documents to digital files.
 They are historical documents dating from early centuries to the present day.
 Archives are retained by their creators or by archive repositories because of their ongoing interest to researchers.

-The dimensions of a typical “archive box” will vary a little between repositories but is usually around 290 x 330 x 390 mm.
+The dimensions of a typical “banker's box” will vary a little between repositories but is usually around 290 x 330 x 390 mm.

 See Series below